 Weight loss is a challenge, no matter which way you look at it.
 But Kenny decided enough was enough and took the necessary steps to regain control of his health.

-An engineering technician, he spoke to us about his experience with Wegovy, a game-changing drug in the fight against unwanted weight that is expected to launch in the UK in 2023.
+An engineering technician, he spoke to us about his experience with Wegovy, a game-changing drug in the fight against unwanted weight.

 Tell us about your weight loss journey, and how you came to try Wegovy.

 Trying to lose weight was an ongoing issue since I was 21.
 I was on a drug before and I didn't have good results with it.
 It gave me anxiety and heart palpitations.
 It just wasn't good for me.
 I went on that for three years and then I gave up on it.

 I saw some studies about Wegovy and I was really lucky to get it through my general practitioner.
 I was one of the first people to actually get it.

 Did you have any hesitations about using it?